epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 If you want to learn machine learning, please check this repository.
 It covers from basic knowledge to modern research and also pratical applications.

 It includes many jupyter notebooks and real demo.
-You can also collections of most useful frameworks and tools for machine learning in this repo as well.
+It also answers common questions of machine learning.
+You can collections of most useful frameworks and tools for machine learning in this repo as well.

 I hope you can get good ideas of different machine learning challenges not just model build but also  and find the resources you need in this repo.